DennisNeu/alien-invasion/README.md

 # alien-invasion
 simple space invader clone written in python, using pygame.

-# a project from the book "Python Crash Course" by Eric Matthes
+A project from the book "Python Crash Course" by Eric Matthes.